Monday, September 9 - Friday, September 13, 2013

 |Calendar of Events|

-April 26: The Friday Evening Music Club will perform at 7:30 p.m. in the Mary Lou Campana Chapel and Lecture Center.
-This event is open to the public and free will donations are accepted at the door.
+September 27: The Friday Evening Music Club will perform at 7:30 p.m. in the Mary Lou Campana Chapel and Lecture Center.
+This event is open to the public (donations accepted at the door).

 |Fitness Center Hours|

-month of purchase) from the Office of Student Services ( 219 Chambers
+Memberships are available from the Office of Student Services ( 219